A Sneak Peek at “The Vanderbilts at Home and Abroad”

 Archival photographic portrait of Edith Vanderbilt and her daughter Cornelia.

-Preparation began earlier that summer when Edith Vanderbilt provided free flower seeds to Biltmore tenants.
+Featuring categories such as vegetables, herbs, domestic products, and needlework, the fair evolved over the years to include a diverse array of entries like flowers, poultry, and even honey.
+Edith ensured that every employee had the opportunity to join in by distributing free flower seeds to Biltmore tenants.
 Even five-year-old Cornelia Vanderbilt planted her own little flower garden before departing for an extended stay in Paris with her parents.

 Estate Superintendent Chauncey Beadle judged the results of everyone’s efforts and prizes were awarded.